mmower/rez/docs/REZ.md

 See the [API Reference](#api-reference) for a complete breakdown of the objects, methods, and events in the Rez runtime.

+# Behaviour Trees

+Rez includes a mechanism for implementing a limited kind of intelligence into games, the behaviour tree.
+What you can do with behaviour trees can be done with scripts but behvaiour trees provide a data-driven approach to adding behaviour to your actors.

+The Rez standard library defines a number of ["core behaviours"](#behaviour-catalog) that are used to structure behaviour trees.
+As an author you will create custom behaviour elements tailored to your game.

+    @actor wilmer begin
+      behaviours: ^[SEQUENCE [
+        [ACTOR_ALONE_WITH actor=sam_spade]
+        [ACTOR_HAS_BEEF_WITH actor=sam_space]
+        [ACTOR_HAS item=handgun]
+        [ACTOR_SHOOTS item=handgun target=sam_spade]
+      ]]
+    end

+Wilma has a very simple behaviour.
+If they are in the same location as Sam they will attempt to shoot Sam.
+This example shows one of the default library behaviours `SEQUENCE`. `SEQUENCE` takes a number of children and attempts to execute them in turn, stopping (and failing) if any child fails.
+So, for example, if Wilma isn't in the same location as Sam the sequence will fail.
+It will also fail if there are other actors present, or Wilma doesn't have a beef with Sam, or Wilma has been disarmed.

+In this case the `SEQUENCE` behaviour is provded by Rez while the author must provide behaviours like `ACTOR_ALONE_WITH`, `ACTOR_HAS_BEEF_WITH`, `ACTOR_HAS`, and `ACTOR_SHOOTS`.
+The exact details of how these behaviours get implemented will vary from game to game.

+It should be noted that the same behaviour could be implemented in Javascript as a function.
+However behaviour trees provide a declarative style that is suited to creating more complex behaviours.

+    @actor wilmer begin
+      behaviours: ^[SELECT [
+        [SEQUENCE [
+          [ACTOR_ALONE_WITH actor=sam_spade]
+          [ACTOR_HAS_BEEF_WITH actor=sam_spade]
+          [ACTOR_HAS item=handgun]
+          [ACTOR_SHOOTS item=handgun target=sam_spade]
+        ]]
+        [SEQUENCE [
+          [INVERST [ACTOR_HAS item=handgun]]
+          [LOCATION_HAS item=handgun]
+          [ACTOR_TAKES item=handgun]
+        ]]
+        [SEQUENCE [
+          [ACTOR_WITH actor=sam_spade]
+          [ACTOR_WITH actor=kaspar_gutman]
+          [ACTOR_THREATENS actor=sam]
+        ]]
+      ]]
+    end

+In this slightly more complex example we combined the `SEQUENCE` behaviour with the `SELECT` behaviour.
+Wilmer will now attempt to shoot Sam if he can, if he's been disarmed he'll attempt to take any available handgun, failing that if he's in the same place as Sam & Gutman he'll attempt to threaten Sam.
+Note the use of the `INVERT` decorator to change the meaning of the `ACTOR_HAS` conditional behaviour.

+You can see how with these two simple concepts we can create a more complex behaviour and this is just the beginning.
+It's also easier to understand and modify than if this had been written as code.

+A useful way to think about behaviours is as composites, decorators, and leafs.
+Composites are behaviours like `SEQUENCE` and `SELECT` that take potentially many children.
+They tend to provide structure in how those children gets processed.
+Decorators like `MAYBE` and `INVERT` take one child and manipulate how that child is executed or its result.
+Finally leaves like `ACTOR_HAS` and `ACTOR_TAKES` do not have children, but are often the most powerful since they are written for your game and implement specific tests and actions that do useful stuff.

+Note that Rez behaviour trees do not presently support a 'running' status such as is common with some popular behaviour tree implementations (e.g. Crysis on which this is loosely based).
+A real-time FPS requires 'running' because some of its actions may take many game ticks (e.g. pathfinding to a new location).
+This is assumed not to be the case for Rez games.
+Support for 'running' may be implemented in the future if it turns out to be useful.

+Note that the working memory is reset each time the behaviour tree is executed.
+In future it may be possible to specify that the working memory (or parts of it) are preserved between executions.
+At the moment to make a lasting change you need to modify the attribute of an in-game object.
+This could be the behaviour itself.

 # Attributes

 A Rez element is defined in terms of attributes.
 Some attributes are expected (and perhaps required) by the game (e.g. the `content` attribute of `@card`) while some you will define yourself and use in your event handlers and glue code.